As of: 19 June 2026 · Reading time: 4 min

 - Contact of the state of the art: Beyond EN 301 549, the software must comply with the current state of the art.
 This means that proven and modern technological solutions must be used to achieve the best possible accessibility.
 These include, for example, the standards of the DIN EN ISO 9241 series for the ergonomics of the human system interaction.

-- The highest possible level of accessibility: For particularly important areas such as central navigation and entry pages or interactive processes (e.g. online forms), BITV 2.0 calls for the highest possible level of accessibility.
+- The highest possible level of accessibility: For especially important areas such as central navigation and entry pages or interactive processes (e.g. online forms), BITV 2.0 calls for the highest possible level of accessibility.
 In practice, this often means fulfilling the demanding success criteria of the AAA level of the Web Content Accessibility Guidelines (WCAG).

 - **Deployment of information in light language and denomination